rriley/qu-thesis/README.md

 The goal is to allow QU graduate students to have an easy way to put their thesis into the correct format.

-This template is not official from QU, so I make no guarantees that it will comply with the format.
-That said, I have done my best to follow the guidelines described by the Office of the Vice President of Academic Affairs, and I believe it follows the guidelines correct.
+This template is not an official from QU, so I make no guarantees that it will comply with the format.
+That said, I have done my best to follow the guidelines described by the Office of the Vice President of Academic Affairs, and I believe it follows the guidelines correctly.
+In addition, multiple students have graduated using this template.
 You need to be sure that you check the [guidlines](http://www.qu.edu.qa/offices/vpcao/graduates/) for a QU thesis and that your final output matches.